Chasen-Jeffries/ColLab_App/README.md

 - Using your terminal, navigate to the directory where the main application files are located.
 - You should be in the same directory as test_app.py: “cd path/to/App_Code”
 4. Run the tests:
-- Run all tests in the project by executing the following command in the terminal: “ pytest”
+- Run all tests in the project by executing the following command in the terminal: “pytest”

-### Project Requirements expressed as user stories:
+## Project Requirements expressed as user stories:
 - As a user, I want to be able to create and log in to my profile
   - I want to be able to write a brief biography about me and my research interests.
 - As a user, I want to be able to post my research ideas that I would like to work on collaboratively.